-What are the requirements to issue an EU Blue Card?
+What are the requirements to receive an EU Blue Card?

-- You have a German degree, a recognised foreign higher education degree, or you have a foreign higher education degree that is comparable to German higher education degree.
-Information on equivalence and recognition of foreign higher education degrees can be found under Recognition.
+- You have a German degree, a recognised foreign higher education degree or you have a foreign higher education degree that is comparable to a German one.
+Information on equivalence and recognition of foreign higher education degrees can be found in the Recognition section.

-- You already have a conrete job offer from a company in Germany.
+- You already have a concrete job offer from a company in Germany.

 - The position must be appropriate for someone with your qualifications (higher education degree).

-Do you fulfil these requirements?
-To find out, see the procedure for the entry visa process.
+Do you meet these requirements?
+Then you can move on by taking a look at the procedure for the entry and visa process.

 Tip: Do you not meet the requirements for the EU Blue Card?
-Don’t worry!
-You can apply for a work visa for qualified professionals according to Section 18b (1) AufenthG (German Residence Act).
+No need to fret; you can apply for a work visa for qualified professionals according to Section 18b (1) AufenthG (German Residence Act).

 What opportunities does the EU Blue Card offer?

 After 33 months, holders of the EU Blue Card may obtain a settlement permit.
-In some cases, a settlement permit can be issued after 21 months.
-For this, you need to be able to provide proof of the required language skills of at least a B1 level in accordance with the Common European Framework of Reference for Languages (CEFR).
+In some cases, a settlement permit can already be issued after 21 months.
+For this, you need to be able to provide proof of the required language skills at a minimum level of B1 in accordance with the Common European Framework of Reference for Languages (CEFR).

-Looking to live in Germany with your family?
-This is possible for holders of the EU Blue Card.
-Everything you need to keep in mind, in additional to the applicable requirements, can be found under Family life in Germany .
+Would you like to live in Germany with your family?
+Holders of the EU Blue Card are free to do that.
+Everything you need to keep in mind, in addition to the corresponding requirements, can be found in the Family Life in Germany section.